Food Revolution Network

 Brussels Sprouts with Bacon

-Brussels sprouts are not the Jerry Maguire of food, telling Renee Zellweger’s bacon, “You complete me.”
-Cook them well, and they stand on their own.
+Brussels sprouts are not the Jerry Maguire of food; they don’t gaze at bacon while intoning, “You complete me.”
+Cook Brussels sprouts well, and they can stand on their own.
 You can roast them with garlic, or combine them in the roasting pan with sweet potatoes and other root vegetables.
-If you still want a bacon-y vibe to the dish, try a plant-based whole food like tempeh, or a vegan bacon substitute, to mimic the smoky, salty, and sweet taste.
+If you still want a bacon-y vibe to the dish, try a plant-based whole food like tempeh or a vegan bacon substitute to add a smoky, salty, and sweet flavor.

 Macaroni and Cheese